acend/kubernetes-basics-training/content/en/docs/10.0/statefullset.md

 ## Scaling

-Scaling is handled as well differently in Statefulsets.
+Scaling is handled as well differently in StatefulSets.
-On scaling up from 3 to 5 within a Deployment, two additional Pods could be started at the __same__ time (based on the configuren.
-Using the Stateful it seems to be more "in control".
+On scaling up from 3 to 5 within a Deployment, two additional Pods could be started at the __same__ time (based on the configuration.
+Using the StatefulSet it seems to be more "in control".

-Example with Rabbitmq
+Example with RabbitMQ:

 1. Scale `kubectl scale deployment rabbitmq --replicas=5 --namespace [USER]`
 1. `rabbitmq-3` is started
-1. when `rabbitmq-3` done starting up (State: "Ready", take a look at _Readiness probe_), `rabbitmq-4` follows with the start procedure
+1. When `rabbitmq-3` is done starting up (State: "Ready", take a look at _Readiness probe_), `rabbitmq-4` follows with the start procedure

-On downscaling the order is vice versa.
+On downscaling, the order is vice versa.
 The "youngest" Pod will be stopped in first place and it needs to be finished, before the "second youngest" Pod is stopped.
 Order for scaling down: `rabbitmq-4`, `rabbitmq-3`, etc.